rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 **Steven**

-I suppose you would say The Constitution of the United States, not the paper its printed on but the ideas it represents, is real because it exists in the brains of people.
+I suppose you would say The Constitution of the United States, not the paper it's printed on but the ideas it represents, is real because it exists in the brains of people.

 **Alex**